jinlab-washu/Jin-lab.manual/getting_started/computation_environments.md

 ### Differences between Compute0 and Compute1
 - Compute0 storage for jinlab is /gscmnt/gc2698/jin810
 - Syntax for submitting jobs is slighlty different between each cluster

-Note: Compute0 and Compute1 are slightly different and some commands will have to be slightly changed when using one or the other.
+- For compute1, you have to submit jobs with the group parameter -G.

 ## Yale Ruddle
 The yale ruddle hpc is more of a traditional hpc in a sense that there are pre-downloaded programs to cluster that are maintained by the hpc group.